-Hold the public hearing, formally adopt a final budget, and submit the final budget to the Office of the State Auditor within 30 days.
+Hold the public hearing, adopt the final budget by resolution, and submit a copy of the final budget to the Office of the State Auditor within 30 days (Utah Code 17B-1-614).
 Keep a copy of the budget for district use and public inspection.
 Download a budget form at: resources.auditor.utah.gov.